lynx-x-ray-observatory/soxs/doc/source/python/instrument.rst

     instrument_simulator(simput_file, out_file, exp_time, instrument,
                          sky_center, clobber=True, bkgnd_file="my_bkgnd.fits")

-In this case the values of ``instr_bkgnd`` and ``astro_bkgnd`` are ignored regardless of their value.
+In this case the values of ``instr_bkgnd``, ``ptsrc_bkgnd``, and ``foreground`` are ignored regardless of their value.
 The required background event file can be generated using :func:`~soxs.instrument.make_background_file`, and is documented at :ref:`make-bkgnd`.
 The background event file must be for the same instrument as the one that is being simulated for the source and must have an exposure time at least as long as the source exposure.

 .. _other-mods: